 The key to paid ads is to have the visitor land on the perfect page and then to retarget them with relevant and valuable content – if they didn’t take action on the initial visit.
 This helps move them through your marketing funnel from a cold acquaintance to a warm potential patient then on to a patient and ultimately bring them back to you for ongoing services.

 When a Doctor, office manager or marketing manager at a medical practice asks us if we perform SEO for Doctors we say yes…but there is so much more that can help scale your practice.
-If you would like to discuss any of the numerous areas of digital marketing for your practice set up a consultation with one of our digital marketing specialists.
+If you would like to discuss any of the numerous areas of digital marketing for your practice set up a consultation with one of our healthcare marketing specialists.